 Methodology:

-• 5-week study, examined the interaction of five children with Cosmo
+- 5-week study, examined the interaction of five children with Cosmo

-• Participants were five students of Hamilton School in Birmingham and are diagnosed with severe learning difficulties (P levels 1-3), supported by five staff members
+- Participants were five students of Hamilton School in Birmingham and are diagnosed with severe learning difficulties (P levels 1-3), supported by five staff members

-• 8x 10-minute sessions with each student covering various different Cosmo activities
+- 8x 10-minute sessions with each student covering various different Cosmo activities

 Findings:

-• Engagement either increased or remained high for four out of five children
+- Engagement either increased or remained high for four out of five children

-• Expression of positive emotions increased for most children
+- Expression of positive emotions increased for most children

-• Social communication, especially requesting and rejecting, as well as commenting, was higher than typically expected for this cohort.
+- Social communication, especially requesting and rejecting, as well as commenting, was higher than typically expected for this cohort.

 Read more about the University of Birmingham study here.

-Corbets Tey School study
+2. Corbets Tey School study - a developing an orchestra

 Methodology:

-• Each student in the class was given their own ‘cosmoid’
+- Each student in the class was given their own ‘cosmoid’

-• Took turns triggering their instrument sounds while the rest of the class listened
+- Took turns triggering their instrument sounds while the rest of the class listened

-• Then had to play on cue from teacher/conductor
+- Then had to play on cue from teacher/conductor

-• Then in a more organised format as a conducted ‘orchestra’
+- This was developed into a more organised format as a conducted ‘orchestra’

-• Then all of the students had a chance to conduct the rest of the class
+- Then all of the students had a chance to conduct the rest of the class

 After that part of the lesson was over, Jodie took away the conducting baton and asked the students to compose their own piece using the Cosmo technology.
-‘The only rule was to try not to start your sound simultaneously with everyone else, which encouraged a lot of non-verbal communication and eye contact.’

 Findings:

-• Initially challenging to get students to wait and listen to others’ sounds
+- Initially challenging to get students to wait and listen to others’ sounds

-• As the lesson went on, the whole class was really engaged, and they clearly enjoyed playing their cosmoids.
+- As the lesson went on, the whole class was really engaged, and they clearly enjoyed playing their cosmoids.

-• The lesson plan aspect worked well and provided useful structure
+- The lesson plan aspect worked well and provided useful structure

-• Best bit was getting the students to ‘compose’ their own piece together, demonstrating Cosmo’s suitability for Whole Class Ensemble Teaching (WCET)
+- Best bit was getting the students to compose their own piece together, demonstrating Cosmo’s suitability for Whole Class Ensemble Teaching (WCET)

 Read more about the Corbets Tey School study here.

-Manor Green School study
+3. Manor Green School study - taking turns

 Methodology:

-• During a ‘story-time’ part of lessons, students were given cosmoids
+- During a ‘story-time’ part of lessons, students were given cosmoids

-• Encouraged to press the cosmoid when it was their turn
+- Encouraged to press the cosmoid when it was their turn

-• Also used cause-and-effect features
+- Also used cause-and-effect features

 Findings:

-• The students were engaged and focused on the lesson
+- The students were engaged and focused on the lesson

-• They were also more excited to work with their friends instead of on their own
+- They were also more excited to work with their friends instead of on their own

-• For regulation, the activities were able to help students calm their minds and bodies so they were ready to join in lessons
+- For regulation, the activities were able to help students calm their minds and bodies so they were ready to join in lessons

 According to Manor Green School: